GRAAL-Research/deepparse/docs/source/cli.rst

 One can use the command ``parse --help`` to output the same description in your command line.

     - ``base_parsing_model``: The parsing module to retrain.
-    - ``train_dataset_path``: The path to the dataset file in a pickle (.p, .pickle or .pckl) or CSV format.
+    - ``train_dataset_path``: The path to the dataset file in a pickle (``.p``, ``.pickle`` or ``.pckl``) or CSV format.
     - ``--train_ratio``: The ratio to use of the dataset for the training.
 The rest of the data is used for the validation (e.g. a training ratio of 0.8 mean an 80-20 train-valid split) (default is 0.8).
     - ``--batch_size``: The size of the batch (default is ``32``).
     - ``--epochs``: The number of training epochs (default is ``5``).
     - ``--num_workers``: The number of workers to use for the data loader (default is ``1`` worker).
     - ``--learning_rate``: The learning rate (LR) to use for training (default ``0.01``).
     - ``--seed``: The seed to use (default ``42``).
     - ``--logging_path``: The logging path for the checkpoints and the retrained model.
-Note that training creates checkpoints, and we use Poutyne library that uses the best epoch model and reloads the state if any checkpoints are already there.
+Note that training creates checkpoints, and we use the Poutyne library that uses the best epoch model and reloads the state if any checkpoints are already there.
 Thus, an error will be raised if you change the model type.
 For example, you retrain a FastText model and then retrain a BPEmb in the same logging path directory.
 By default, the path is ``'./checkpoints'``.
     - ``--disable_tensorboard``: To disable Poutyne automatic Tensorboard monitoring.
 By default, we disable them (``True``).
     - ``--layers_to_freeze``: Name of the portion of the seq2seq to freeze layers, thus reducing the number of parameters to learn.
 Default to ``None``.
     - ``--name_of_the_retrain_parser``: Name to give to the retrained parser that will be used when reloaded as the printed name, and to the saving file name.
 By default ``None``, thus, the default name.
 See the complete parser retrain method for more details.